The Rabbit in the Year of the Wood Snake 2025

 Month*: March

-Hour: 05.00 am – 07.00
+Hour: 05.00 am – 07.00am

 Day: you’ll need a Chinese Calendar.

 * Caution: the start of the Chinese month can be as early as the 4th & as late as the 9th, depending on the year.
-I can let you know this too.

 What is a Rabbit?

 The Rabbit is yin Wood, essentially gentle and domestic.
-Their time is early morning; the legend has it that she and the Rooster swapped places which is why the Zodiac Rooster crows not at dawn but at dusk.
+Her time is early morning; the legend has it that she and the Rooster swapped places which is why the Zodiac Rooster crows not at dawn but at dusk.
 The Rabbit rules the Spring therefore – think of March Hares and Easter Bunnies – and the Rooster the autumn.
 This story may also serve to illustrate the mistrust that can exist between Rabbit and the yin Metal Rooster.

 The Rabbit is subtle, in keeping with her yin nature.
 She provides service readily and is often suited to catering and caring.
 But her preparedness to roll up her sleeves makes her the unexpected queen of networking.
 If you want to be introduced to the person in charge, ask a Rabbit.